SKAshwin/gantry-backend/README.md

 You will be prompted for a password after hitting enter.
 Upload will begin shortly after, and output will be dumped into output.txt.
 Make sure to read the output to check for errors registering any guests (for example, frequently there are some guests who appear twice in the CSV, though this isn't an issue, sometimes two different guests with the same last 5 digits of their NRIC appear in the CSV, and the second guest will fail to register).

+If guests have tags, that is to say they are in the following format:

+1234A,LTC Jim Bob,"VIP,CONFIRMED"

+1235B,ME4 John,VIP

+Added the `-tags` argument to ./uploadguests

 ### Project Layout

 #### Guide